 A course involving an in-depth study of the organization and function of genes in prokaryotes and eukaryotes.
 The main themes of molecular genetics are emphasized.
 Topics discussed include DNA structure, organization, replication, transcription and control of gene expression.
 In addition to the text, readings from current literature are also assigned.
-Prerequisite: “C” or better in BIOL 244.
+Prerequisite: grade of “C” or better in BIOL 244.
 Spring semester.

 BIOL 375 The Biology of the Cancer Cell

 This course will present the basic cell and molecular biology of cancer cells.
 The roles of signal transduction pathways, chemical carcinogens, oncogenes and viruses in carcinogenesis will be discussed.
 The processes of apoptosis, angiogenesis and metastasis will also be covered.
 Strategies and mechanisms of cancer treatment will be introduced.
 The laboratory component of the course will involve the maintenance and use of cancer cell lines in guided laboratory exercises and an independent research project.
 Laboratory work will require some student availability outside of regularly scheduled laboratory time.
-Prerequisite: “C” or better in BIOL 244.
+Prerequisite: grade of “C” or better in BIOL 244.